Bob Astles: Personal life

 In 1958, he married Monica, who had come to Uganda with him from Kent.
 A year later, after they had divorced, Astles married an aristocratic member of the Buganda kingdom, Mary Senkatuka, and they later adopted two children.

-Later life

 Astles later lived in Wimbledon, London, and continued to deny the allegations for which he was imprisoned.
 After returning to Britain, he dedicated his life to campaigning against superpower interference in African political and economic affairs.
 He also contributed political commentaries to a number of publications associated with Africa.

-Death

 Astles died in South West London on 29 December 2012 at the age of 88.
-The obituary in The Telegraph described him as "the most hated white man in postcolonial Africa."
+The obituary in The Daily Telegraph described him as "the most hated white man in postcolonial Africa".

 Film

 Bob Astles was played by Leonard Trolley in the 1982 film Amin: the Rise and Fall.
 The fictional character of Nicholas Garrigan in the book and film The Last King of Scotland was, according to author Giles Foden, loosely based on some events in Astles' life.
 Foden interviewed Astles while writing his novel.
 He also drew on Vallely's lengthy interview in The Times.